DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc H - The Lost Soul.md

 If the players received [[#H1.
 Erasmus' Plea]] and ask to speak with Victor, Baron Vallakovich allows them to do so with a successful DC 12 Charisma (Persuasion or Deception) check, or automatically if they sufficiently flatter him or if Lady Wachter has already seized power.

-If the players describe Erasmus's visitation to Victor, Victor glances at the *spirit mirror* in his workroom and says, sounding hurt, “I thought I told you I had this under control!”
+If the players describe Erasmus' visitation to Victor, Victor glances at the *spirit mirror* in his workroom and says, sounding hurt, “I thought I told you I had this under control!”

 A moment later, Victor's face softens, and he reluctantly tells the players that “Stella” and "Erasmus" have decided that he needs help, and that they might not be entirely wrong.
 He then asks the players if they would be willing to assist him “Stella,” and "Erasmus"—the spirit that they encountered—with a particular task.
 ### What Victor Knows